Agent Skills: Agent Teams Protocol

 Staleness safeguard

 The wait_stale primitive in shared.intentional_wait considers the flag stale after 30 minutes from since.
-No hook currently enforces this — it's advisory metadata the team-lead may inspect via TaskGet.
+The missed_wake_scan hook surfaces awaiting_lead_completion waits stale past this threshold to the team-lead; for all other reasons the flag is advisory metadata the team-lead may inspect via TaskGet.
 If your wait genuinely takes longer, re-SET with a fresh since so later inspection reflects the real duration.

 When NOT to set